cspades/predi-home/README.md

 **Finals Week** - Complete the Project and fork/clone the GitHub.

-Developed by Cory Ye, for the course ECE M202A at UCLA
+**Developed by Cory Ye, for the embedded systems course ECE M202A at UCLA**